img 3194

 • Card-to-board connectors need attention.

-• Faults are nested and interact with one another, but the design makes diagnosis and troubleshooting difficult.
+• Faults are nested and interact with one another; the design makes diagnosis and troubleshooting difficult.

 • Several lamps are blown.

-So, to summarise: I needed to repair the various faults introduced by the previous repair attempts, and then find and fix any remaining original faults.
+In summary, then, I needed to undo all the bodgery and repair the faults introduced by previous technicians, and then find and fix any remaining and likely original faults.

 Lets go!